tylergibbs/dsc180ProjectB/README.md

                       -p 1
 ```

-If no --out paramiter is specified it will write to output.json.
-If the --out paramiter is specified it will write to that file
+If no --out parameter is specified it will write to output.json.
+If the --out parameter is specified it will write to that file
 ```rb
 python3 main.py GOLEMTS \
                       --data filename.csv \